 The Caltech High Energy Physics effort consists of several very active groups in both theoretical and experimental physics.

-The theory effort includes particle physics, particle astrophysics, string theory and quantum computing.
+The theory effort includes particle physics, particle astrophysics and string theory.

-The experimental effort includes Large Hadron Collider physics, neutrino physics, heavy flavor physics, leadership of the global design effort on the International Linear Collider, particle astrophysics, and detector R&D.
+The experimental effort includes Large Hadron Collider physics, neutrino physics, flavor physics and detector R&D.

 These efforts greatly beneﬁt from the involvement of an outstanding group of postdoctoral scholars and fellows, staff scientists, technical and administrative personnel, and Caltech graduate and undergraduate students.